“A striking, architect-designed house (sleeps 4-7) set at the back of an undiscovered beach in a Lincolnshire nature reserve”

 - Full kitchen

 - Hob or stove

 - Restaurants nearby

 - Hit the beach.
-Kayaking, surfing, fishing and paddle-boarding are all popular activities along the coast
+Kayaking, surfing, fishing, paddle-boarding and horse-riding are all popular activities along the coast

 - The surrounding sand dunes are covered in wildflowers and provide habitat to a wealth of wildlife.
 Go for walks through the dunes - and take your camera with you if you’re a keen photographer

 - There are also five other nature reserves within walking distance, plus the first Lincolnshire stretch of The England Coast Path passes right by the house

 - Birdwatchers should visit the nearby Round and Round House, a popular bird hide set atop the dunes with views across the marshlands and out to sea.
 Oystercatchers, fieldfares, sanderlings and shorelarks are regularly sighted